Frequently Asked Questions

-It is impossible to predict how many sessions you might need before I know your history and what issues are troubling you.
-I’ll discuss the possibilities with you once we are working together.
+It is impossible to predict how many sessions you might need before we know your history and what issues are troubling you.
+We will discuss the possibilities with you once we are working together.

 Can I Call or Email You Between Sessions

 If I Have Questions?